+Microplastics were not the focus of this study but they were found in % of juvenile salmon stomachs, and one macroplastic was found to be 40% weight of a pink salmon stomach.
+That 6 mm macroplastic had the shape, color and texture of a broken straw piece and appeared larger than the sphincter could potentially pass, which would likely reduce survival for that fish.
+Impacts of plastics on salmon and occurrence in empty stomachs with potential for cumulative effects, has incredible potential to start a new area of salmon health research and conservation.

-While this research study focused on a snapshot of juvenile salmon feeding in June 2016 in this area, trends can’t be extrapolated without a seasonal or interannual component.
+While this research study focused on a snapshot of juvenile salmon feeding in June 2016 in this area, trends cannot be extrapolated without a seasonal or interannual component.
 The dynamics of each of these regions may shift over time, especially the Discovery Islands which naturally has more variability due to the freshwater influence on the ocean conditions.
 This study characterized salmon species interactions in high and low foraging scenarios, but other unknown factors could be contributing, and more research is needed to confirm trends.
 More accurate descriptions of these regions require a longer time series on salmon feeding during the outmigration period and across years, which is the focus of the next data chapter.